 Gaming mice are among the most popular peripheral devices to come out in the last few years.
 The versatility of gaming mice is unmatched.
 A gaming mouse provides the user with accurate and precise control of the actions they will be performing during the game.
 They are very durable and specially designed to provide extraordinary performance.

 A good gaming mouse can easily last more than three years of heavy gaming and intensive use before needing to be replaced.
 They are very durable and specially made for full-time gaming.
-Usually, gaming mouses are made from hard plastics, and they are designed to last for an extended period.
+Usually, gaming mice are made from hard plastics, and they are designed to last for an extended period.

 If you don’t use your gaming mouse for full-time gaming or heavy tasking, it can easily last up to 5 years.
 However, a low-cost budget gaming can guarantee you to last only till its warranty period lasts.

 A good gaming mouse also offers you the ability to customize the mouse.
 This means you can remove certain parts of the mouse and fix any mouse’s problem.
-Also, most of the gaming mouses out there are pretty robust when it comes to water and dust ingress, extending their lifespan and making them less vulnerable to damage due to water and dust.
+Also, most of the gaming mice out there are pretty robust when it comes to water and dust ingress, extending their lifespan and making them less vulnerable to damage due to water and dust.

 However, sometimes due to continuous rough use, some of the buttons of your gaming mouse can stop working well.
 So, don’t go beyond the limit and perform proper maintenance to serve you well.